Building Professional Relationships During Student Teaching: Tips for Working with Paraprofessionals

 - 3 min read

-Today’s guest post is written by Anna Wadding, a senior Elementary and Special Education major at Grove City College, who shares her real-world experiences and practical tips for working with paraprofessionals during student teaching.
+This topic recently came up in our practicum class, and it resonated deeply with many student teachers.
+That’s why I’m excited to share this guest post written by Anna Wadding, a senior Elementary and Special Education major at Grove City College.
+She brings real-world experience and practical advice for student teachers working with paraprofessionals.

 First Grade Experience